 I love this black bottom pumpkin pie.
-Growing up, my Mimi made two pumpkin pies every Thanksgiving, and we’d fight over the leftover slices in the days following.
+Growing up, my Mimi made two pumpkin pies every Thanksgiving.
+We’d fight over the leftover slices in the days following the holiday.
 Here, as a self-proclaimed Southern transplant, I took a note from all of the old charity league and church cookbooks and added a black bottom to an otherwise normal pie.
-What we’re left with is a fudgy layer of chocolate topped with traditional pumpkin pie filling, all wrapped in snug to my favorite shortcut of the holiday season: Diamond Nut’s Pecan Crust.
+What we’re left with is a fudgy layer of chocolate topped with traditional pumpkin pie filling.
+The good news is it’s all wrapped in snug to my favorite shortcut of the holiday season: Diamond Nut’s Pecan Crust.

 Similar to the graham cracker crusts you’ve seen in stores for ages, Diamond’s pecan and walnut crusts are pre-made crusts made with their premium nuts.
-Each crust is mildly flavored and can be used in a number of ways to up the ante on your favorite pie recipes.
+Each crust is adaptive in flavor and can up the ante on your favorite pie recipes.
 Because each are ready to use, the pie making process is so much more simple, leaving you with less hours to log in the kitchen and more time to just be present.

 This black bottom pumpkin pie is mildly spiced and perfectly sweetened.
 I prefer to serve mine with large dollops of whipped cream, but you could very well skip that if you’d prefer.
 As a garnish, I opted for some chocolate shavings and candied pecan pieces, but again, totally unnecessary.
 The pecan pie crust and yummy autumnal filling is all the flavor this black bottom pumpkin pie requires.

 To make it, we start with the black bottom.
-A simple chocolate ganache made with chopped semisweet chocolate and heavy creamy is prepared and spread into the bottom of the ready-made pecan crust.
-Next, a filling made with canned pumpkin puree, eggs, sugar, and just enough spice is stirred in a single bowl and poured on top of the set ganache bottom.
-This black bottom pumpkin pie bakes in a preheated oven in about thirty minutes and cools in the fridge over the course of an hour.
+A simple chocolate ganache made with chopped semisweet chocolate and heavy creamy comes together to be spread into the bottom of the ready-made pecan crust.
+Next, a filling made with pumpkin puree, eggs, sugar, and just enough spice mixes in a single bowl.
+Pour it on top of the set ganache bottom.
+Finally, this black bottom pumpkin pie bakes in a preheated oven in about thirty minutes.
+Allow it to cool in the fridge over the course of an hour.
 I like to serve slices at room temperature with a cloud of fresh cream.
 YUM.